guitarvydas/prep/presentation/Syntax is Cheap.md

 - supports first-class functions
 ## Relational Programming
 - restricted to a single paradigm (Relational)
+- wonderful for pattern-matching higher-level concepts (aka *inference*)
+- syntax developed for inferencing
+- can support and query triples
+- the underlying *mechanism* for relational programming is *exhaustive search* (PROLOG and miniKanren achieve exhaustive search in different ways) (see below)
 ## OOP
 - restricted to a single paradigm (OO)
+- the underlying *mechanism* for "message sending" is usually implemented as CALL-RETURN (produces implicit dependencies)
 ## Haskell
 - restricted to a single paradigm (functions, synchronous-only)
 - too much syntax